eladshamailov/Knowledge-base-for-Word-Prediction/README.md

 Step6 takes as input the output of Step5.
 We compare with the CompareClass two strings , if the first two words are the same , we return wich one has the higher probability.
 In the mapper , the output is the same key and value sorted by decending value of the probability.

+## Main
+The main includes all the steps and the arguments that we need.
+We create a cluster , give it all the steps and arguments and we let the application to run.